crazko/romanvesely.com/src/_posts/2017/2017-04-01-statie-generate-and-refresh.md

 }
 ```

 With a use of `gulp.series(generate, reload)` we define that we want to reload the browser when new content generation finished, not before.
-Last step is to create a gulp task that will use previously defined functions:
+The last step is to create a gulp task that will use previously defined functions:

 ``` javascript
 gulp.task('default', gulp.parallel(generate, watch));